-Underrepresented undergraduate students at New Mexico State University are invited to apply for a summer research internship at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
-The Hutchinson Center has an international reputation for its pioneering research in biological sciences, bone marrow and stem cell transplantation, cancer prevention, and epidemiology.
+Underrepresented undergraduate students at New Mexico State University are invited to apply for a summer research internship at the Fred Hutch in Seattle, Washington.
+The Hutch has an international reputation for its pioneering research in biological sciences, bone marrow and stem cell transplantation, cancer prevention, and epidemiology.
 Our scientists come from around the world and are involved with many aspects of cancer research.

 Photo by Dean Forbes

 About the Cancer Research Internship for Undergraduate Students